 - Enterprise-friendly: access all the data and manage all your accounts from a single Admin Console

-There are several ways to backup your Outlook Account settings.
+There are several ways to back up your Microsoft Outlook Account settings.
 Older versions of Windows had special tools for this task.
 However, in Windows 10 you can backup your account only by recreating it or using the Registry.

 Unfortunately, this way is time-consuming and complex, especially for large organizations with hundreds of Outlook accounts.